-Were there any complications during the pregnancy' If yes, please explain. ?
-Yes No Did any of the following occur during delivery?
-Induced labor Caesarian Bre ech birth Other Please complete the following: Length of pregnancy Child's birth weight Length of labor Apgar rating Please indicate if any of the following problems were Jaundice Infant was blue Sei Other Has your child had any feeding problems?
-Yes If yes, please explain. s No Was your child breastfed?
+Were there any complications during the pregnancy?
+Yes No If yes, please explain.

+Did any of the following occur during delivery?
+Induced labor Caesarian Breech birth Other Please complete the following: Length of pregnancy Child's birth weight Please indicate if any of the following problems Jaundice Infant was blue Other ; Has your child had any feeding problems?
+If yes, please explain.
+Yes No Was your child breastfed?
 Yes No If yes, for how long?
 If there were problems, please explain.
-Was your child bottle fed: Yes No If yes, for how long?
-If there were problems, please explain.
+Was your child bottle fed: Yes No 0